 The United Church stands in solidarity with Israeli and Palestinian partners in condemning the recent violence against the unarmed protestors in Gaza.

 On May 14, 2018, at least 55 unarmed demonstrators (including six children) were killed by Israeli soldiers during protests along Gaza border, according to the Gaza Health Ministry.
 The Ministry also stated that 1,204 Palestinians were shot and wounded, while 1,200 others suffered other types of injuries.
-Just as in the Biblical account of Rachel weeping for her children (Jeremiah 31:15), the people of the United Church mourn with the families of those killed in Gaza, and pray for the recovery of the injured and traumatized.

 In a May 16th statement, Prime Minister Trudeau stated that Canada is “appalled” at the loss of life in Gaza and called the reported use of excessive force and live ammunition “inexcusable.”
 Trudeau called for an end to the violence, an immediate, independent investigation, and a two-state solution that is mutually agreed upon by Palestine and Israel.
 The United Church is encouraged that Trudeau’s comments go further (in content and tone) than previous statements on violence in Gaza, and is heartened by Canada’s pledge to assist in the investigation that will address this serious situation.